Can you help shape our future priorities? Take a five minute survey now. Survey closes on 8 July.

 Professorial Fellow

-Jeremy has over 20 years of academic research, advisory work and project management experience, working with a range of government and non-governmental actors at the national and sub-national levels in the Horn of Africa as well as scholars and advocates in the region.
-Currently he is part of the leadership team for the Better Assistance in Crises (BASIC) programme funded by the UK Foreign Commonwealth and Development Office.
+Jeremy has over 25 years of academic research, advisory work and project management experience, working with a range of government and non-governmental actors at the national and sub-national levels in the Horn of Africa as well as scholars and advocates in the region.
+Currently he is part of the leadership team for the Better Assistance in Crises (BASIC) Research programme funded by the UK Foreign Commonwealth and Development Office.
 He is also leading a qualitative-participatory research team undertaking NERC-funded research in Ethiopia, Kenya and Tanzania on nature-based solutions to enhance climate resilience.

 His recent research critically examined the local-level dynamics around land and resource-based investments in dryland eastern Africa.
 This was undertaken in his role as PI of the UK Research Councils-funded Seeing Conflict at the Margins project, which used interdisciplinary methods to examine conflicts around geothermal and wind power developments in Kenya.
 He was also editor of Land, Investment and Politics: Reconfiguring Eastern Africa’s Pastoral Drylands (James Currey, 2020).